The Child-Parent Security Act: Gestational Surrogacy

 The Child-Parent Security Act

-Vital Records may amend the names of the intended parents on birth records for all of New York State except New York City.
-It does not have these records for New York City (the boroughs of Manhattan, Kings (Brooklyn), Queens, Bronx, and Richmond (Staten Island)).
+Vital Records may amend the names of the intended parents on birth records for all of New York State except New York City as the State does not have records for the five boroughs contained in the City.

 Gestational Surrogacy Program Licensure Process.
 In order to operate a gestational surrogacy organization in New York State, a person or entity must be licensed by the Department of Health.
-The link below provides specific information on the requirements for licensure and a link to the electronic application.
+The links below provide specific information on the requirements for licensure and a list of currently licensed organizations.

 Surrogacy Screening Guidelines.
 NYS Law requires health care providers who provide care to gestational surrogates to follow the Department of Health's clinical best practices as set by national standards of professional medical organizations such as the American Society of Reproductive Medicine (ASRM) and the American College of Obstetricians and Gynecologists (ACOG).

 Gestational Surrogates' Bill of Rights.
-NYS Law also requires that providers abide by the New York State Gestational Surrogates' Bill of Rights and ensure that gestational surrogates receive a copy of the New York State Gestational Surrogates' Bill of Rights.
-This document describes the rights gestational surrogates have as they relate to their health and welfare, right to independent counsel, health insurance coverage and reimbursement for related medical costs, life insurance and contract termination protections.
+NYS Law also requires that organizations abide by the New York State Gestational Surrogates' Bill of Rights and ensure that gestational surrogates receive a copy of the New York State Gestational Surrogates' Bill of Rights.
+This document describes the rights gestational surrogates have as they relate to their health and welfare, right to independent counsel licensed to practice in New York State, health insurance coverage and reimbursement for related medical costs, life insurance and contract termination protections.

 Contact the NYS DOH Gestational Surrogacy Program